StrangeButUntrue/micropython-ri5/docs/library/index.rst

 to extend functionality for better compatibility with CPython (indeed, this is what done by the `micropython-lib` project mentioned above).

-On some embedded platforms, where it may be cumbersome to add Python-level wrapper modules to achieve naming compatibility with CPython, micro-modules are available both by their u-name, and also by their non-u-name.
+In the RI5 port, since it may be cumbersome to add Python-level wrapper modules to achieve naming compatibility with CPython, micro-modules are available both by their u-name, and also by their non-u-name.
 The non-u-name can be overridden by a file of that name in your library path (``sys.path``).